hpc2n/intro-git/scripts/5.branches/LECTURE.md

 Git has some merge strategies.
 The most commonly used are:

 * Fast Forward Merge - the commit history is one straight line.
 You create a branch, you make some commits there, but no changes to the 'master'.
 You then just merge onto the 'master'.
 This just moves the pointer for the 'master' branch forward in a straight line. <!-- .element: class="fragment" -->
-* Recursive Merge - make a branch and make some commits there, but also make new commits made on the ‘master‘.
+* Recursive Merge - make a branch and make some commits there, but also make new commits that are made on another branch, like the ‘master‘.
 Then, when you want to merge, git will recurse over the branch and create a new merge commit.
 The merge commit will continue to have two parents. <!-- .element: class="fragment" -->

 ---